delaneyj/datastar/code/go/site/static/md/guide/getting_started.md

     </div>
 </div>

 This sets the text content of an element to the value of the signal `$input`.
-The `$` is required to denote a signal in the expression.

-The value of the `data-text` attribute is an expression that is evaluated, meaning that we can use JavaScript in it.
+Since the value of the `data-text` attribute is an evaluated expression, we can use JavaScript in it.

 ```html
 <div data-text="$input.toUpperCase()">